SRSG-Workshops/spreadsheets/_episodes/03-common-mistakes.md

 ## Cleaning the data

 Let's put this theory into practice!
 If you have not already done so, download the [messy survey data](data/messy_survey_data.xls)
 (as outlined in [Setup section](setup.html#data)).
+Take the messy version of the survey data and open it in a spreadsheet program.
 We will now clean this data and apply the best practices of data organsation in the process.

+There are four tabs in our messy data spreadsheet:
+ * Two field assistants conducted the surveys, one in 2013 and one in 2014, and they both kept track of the data in their own way in the tabs '2013' and '2014', respectively.
+ * Ignore the 'dates' tab for now, we will come back to it later in the lesson.
+ * The 'semi-cleaned-combined' tab contains the combined data from tabs '2013' and '2014'.
+Reproducing this tab is what the next episode is all about.
+We will revisit this tab in [episode on quality assurance and control](spreadsheets-quality-assurance-and-control) and you will see why it is 'semi-clean'.

 > ## Exercise
 >  The goal of this exercise is to create a cleaned data set in a new tab by combining the data from tabs '2013' and
 > '2014'.
 You will need to identify what is wrong with the way the data is arranged in these two tabs, and then make